quicwg/load-balancers/draft-duke-quic-load-balancers.md

    essentially random to observers.

-   The server then encrypts the server ID bytes using 128-bit AES in counter (CTR) mode, much like QUIC packet number decryption.
+   The server then encrypts the server ID bytes using 128-bit AES in counter (CTR) mode, much like QUIC packet number encryption.
 The counter input to AES-CTR is the bytes of the connection ID that do not constitute the encrypted server ID.